KirinyetBrian/Simple-Calculator-in-OO-PHP/README.md

 OOP-Calculator is a PHP simple application built with bootstrap and incorporates some of the OOP features.

 ## Contributing
-Code Changes are welcome, but only with the permission of the original owner [KirinyetBrian](https://github.com/KirinyetBrian).
+Code Changes are welcome.

+## Ownership
+This project was forked from  [KirinyetBrian](https://github.com/KirinyetBrian).